Please change your location to view this page.

 - I don't think my employees are actually doing any work from home.
 How do I deal with performance management in this context?

-- We are a community group providing essential front-line services – what do I do if employees refuse to come into work?
+- What do I do if employees refuse to come into work?

 - We are a community group providing essential front-line services, could we be held liable if an employee is infected with COVID-19 in the course of their employment?